feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[1]]$prompt
-#> [1] "Research and gather up-to-date information on the economic situation in Algeria, including key indicators such as GDP growth, main industries, and challenges."
+#> [1] "Research the current economic situation in Algeria, including GDP growth, key industries, and challenges."
 #>
 #> [[1]]$response
-#> As of early 2024, Algeria's GDP growth is moderate, projected around 2-3%
+#> As of 2024, Algeria's GDP growth is moderate, around 2-3% annually, driven by
-#> annually, driven by oil and gas exports which dominate its economy.
+#> hydrocarbons (oil and gas) which dominate exports and government revenue.
 Key
-#> industries include hydrocarbons, agriculture, and manufacturing, while
+#> industries include energy, agriculture, and manufacturing; challenges involve
-#> challenges involve economic diversification, high unemployment, and reliance on
+#> economic diversification, high unemployment, and reliance on volatile oil
-#> volatile energy prices.
+#> prices.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE